SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

-### Set up Continuous Integration and Delivery Pipeline
+### Set up Continuous Integration and Delivery Credentials

 1. In your subaccount in the SAP BTP cockpit, choose **Instances and Subscriptions**.
 2. Search for **Continuous Integration & Delivery** and select **Go to Application**.